 Who Should Probably Stay Elsewhere

-- You want to walk everywhere in center Strip
+- First-time visitors who want to walk the center Strip constantly

-- You want high-energy nightlife as the default vibe
+- Travelers seeking high-energy nightlife as the default atmosphere

 Final Take